openedx/docs.openedx.org/source/site_ops/how-tos/add-waffle-flag-for-user.rst

 How to Enable a Waffle Flag for a User
 #######################################

-Follow these steps to enable a waffle flag for internal testing or limited releases:
+Follow these steps to enable a waffle flag for a single user.
+This may be useful in certain situations, such as internal testing or limited releases:

 #.
-Get the LMS User ID from the Support Tools page.
-If you do not use the Support Tools Micro-Frontend, find the LMS User ID through other means, such as a database query.
+Get the LMS User ID, via a database query or other methods if you have them.
 #.
 Login to the appropriate Django Admin Portal.
 #.
 Navigate to ``DJANGO-WAFFLE > Flags``.
 #.
 Find and select the appropriate flag using the `Open edX Feature Toggles Guide <https://docs.openedx.org/projects/edx-platform/en/latest/references/featuretoggles.html.>`_